 Industrial Grade Nitrile Gloves

-Industrial grade nitrile gloves are designed for protecting the wearers from abrasive chemicals and solvents.
+Industrial grade are designed for protecting the wearers from abrasive chemicals and solvents.
 These are most frequently found in the automotive industry, cleaning occupations, and tattoo shops.
 Many workers in these positions wear black nitrile gloves as they look professional and are more stain-resistant than other colors.

 Medical Grade Nitrile Gloves

-In medical environments, nitrile gloves must meet specific standards to ensure the safety of medical professionals, patients, and visitors.
+In medical environments, gloves must meet specific standards to ensure the safety of medical professionals, patients, and visitors.
 Medical grade gloves are regulated by the U.S. Food and Drug Administration (FDA).
 These gloves are found predominantly in hospitals, dental surgeries, medical facilities, and laboratories.

 Nitrile gloves used in some industries have a powder coating inside to make them easier to put on and enhance the grip and feel.
 Such materials are not suitable for medical environments, so these gloves are usually powder-free.